cksystemsteaching/selfie/README.md

 ### Life 4

+Hard to believe but we made it to the very end of this book.
+Understanding the universality of computing, its challenges and limits, and what it takes to make universal computing available to everyone was our high-level goal.
+Compilers, emulators, operating systems, and virtual machine monitors received most of our attention, as fundamental building blocks of modern computing.
+We kept Turing machines out of sight until the very end, so that we can appreciate their value in deciphering what digital computing really is.
+Self-referentiality, as manifested in our selfie system, has been our guiding principle in all of that.
+Let us summarize what we have seen as follows:

+1. Information: everything is information, and all information can be encoded in bits.
+While many people know that somehow, it still makes a big difference to see how this works for important everyday artifacts such as numbers, characters, text, files, images, video, and, of course, code.
+Seeing that everything stored and processed by a computer is encoded in bits, and nothing else, and in particular understanding that those bits can mean whatever we want them to mean is the most important lesson here.
+The state of a computer is essentially a giant number that the machine manipulates into a seemingly endless sequence of numbers as the machine executes code.
+The numbers we see during computation can mean whatever we want.
+From now on, keep that in the back of your head whenever you look at a screen.

+2. Formalisms:

+3. Computing:

 ...there is more work than machines...

 you can program what you want but you cannot compute what you want